poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 }
 ```

+You can think of this form of overloading as the function-level equivalent of `Result<T, E>`, where
+the simple name of the type `Result` is not enough for disambiguation: you have to provide the
+parameters and so `Result<Option<()>, ()>` and `Result<(), ()>` are different types overloading the
+same root name.
+This is an integral part of the Rust type system and is checked at compile time,
+just like named arguments.

 ### Can I mix named and unnamed arguments ?

 **Yes**, without any restrictions (beside the one on `self` in methods):